ncsa/TGI_RAILS_Documentation/docs/source/accessing/index.rst

 ssh keyboard-interactive

-``For command line ssh clients, make sure to use the following settings if you have trouble logging in to delta:``
+``For command line ssh clients, make sure to use the following settings if you have trouble logging in to TGI RAILS:``

 ``ssh -o PreferredAuthentications=keyboard-interactive,password``